aarongough/tdd_exercises/PITCHME.md

 ### TDD advantages
 <br>
 - Enforces high test coverage (99% is not uncommon)
-- Better quality test cases:
+- Better quality test cases
-	- More complete coverage of edge cases and boundary conditions
-  - Reason about the expected behaviour, not the code you just wrote
-  - Robust code that handles edge cases and bounday conditions
 - In legacy code it helps to constantly drive up test coverage
 - Encourages modular code with well defined interfaces
-- Encourages forethought regarding overall design and implementation
-- Encourages 'boy scout coding', leave it cleaner than when you started
+- Encourages 'boy scout coding': leave it cleaner than when you started
 - Refactoring and adding features without breaking anything is easy